Samsung Galaxy Note 8: Chipsets

-The Note 8 is powered by a pp Exynos 8895 or Snapdragon 835 processor, depending on geographic region, along with 6 GB of RAM.
+The Note 8 is powered by an Exynos 8895 or Snapdragon 835 processor, depending on geographic region, along with 6 GB of RAM.

 Battery

-The Galaxy Note 8 is equipped with a non-user-replaceable 3300 mAh battery with up to 15 Watts of charging performance using Qualcomm Quick Charge 2.0.
+The Galaxy Note 8 is equipped with a non-user-replaceable 3300 mAh battery with up to 15 W using Qualcomm Quick Charge 2.0.

 Display

-The Note 8 has a 6.3-inch 1440p Super AMOLED display with curved edges similar to the Galaxy S8, but with a slightly more flat surface area.
-Samsung marketed it as an "Infinity Display".
+The Note 8 has a 6.3-inch 1440p Super AMOLED display with curved edges similar to the Galaxy S8, but with a slightly more flat and boxy surface area.
+Samsung marketed it as an “Infinity Display”.

 Camera

 It is Samsung's first phone to feature a dual-lens camera system, which comes with a 12 MP wide-angle lens with f/1.7 aperture and a 12 MP telephoto lens with f/2.4 aperture and twice the focal length, both equipped with optical image stabilization.

-Like the predecessor, it supports video recording with 2160p (4K) at 30fps (limited to 10 minutes each video), 1080p (Full HD) at up to 60 frames per second and 720p (HD) slow motion at up to 240 frames per second.
+Like the predecessor, it supports video recording with 2160p (4K) at 30 frames per second (limited to 10 minutes each video), 1080p (Full HD) at up to 60 frames per second and 720p (HD) slow motion at up to 240 frames per second.